Skip to Content

 Ibarra was connected to Riley’s killing based on campus security camera footage, physical evidence and information from the community, Clark said.

-With the case now fueling a political firestorm over crime and illegal immigration, Haggard will face close scrutiny for his handling of one of the most politically and racially charged trials since he oversaw Hood’s murder trial nearly a decade ago.
+With the accusations against Ibarra fueling a political firestorm over crime and illegal immigration, Haggard will face close scrutiny over how he handles one of his biggest cases since he oversaw Hood’s murder trial nearly a decade ago.

 Ibarra struck Riley in the head with a rock multiple times and asphyxiated her, according to his indictment.
 He was arrested the day after Riley’s death.
 Authorities have said there is no evidence Ibarra and Riley knew each other, and have described the killing as a “crime of opportunity.”